Feminism | Posted by Ruby O on 07/10/2013

 Girl Scout and Dr. Phil to Testify at Congressional Hearing on Cyberbullying

 The advent of new media in recent years has been both a blessing and a curse to the youth of the world.
 Thanks to Facebook, Twitter and other social networking sites, we can hop on the computer and have a conversation with somebody half way around the world in thirty seconds or less - or more commonly, we can learn that the girl that sits behind us in History who always wears black and scowls actually has an intense love for narwhals and unicrons, by clicking on her photo album “I Love Narwhals and Unicorns.”
 We’re able to instantly connect to others in a way no other generation has previously experienced, but we’re also exposed to the darker side of rapid, often anonymous, communication.
-Cyberbullying, defined as when someone is “tormented, …
+Cyberbullying, defined as when someone …

 Feminism, Pop-Culture | Posted by Julie Z on 07/28/2009

 Of all the things to spark a debate over the lack of gender neutrality in language, I really hadn’t expected Twitter.